sandiegopython/test-driven-django-development/README.rst

 Contribute
 ----------

-Contributions to these materials is welcome.
+Contributions to these materials are welcome.
 Please send us a pull request with your changes.
 If you want to discuss changes before submitting them, feel free to join us on IRC at #sandiegopython on freenode.